-- Complete the S corporation's identification section. - List the two-digit code of the Indiana county; enter "00" (two zeroes) in the county box to indicate an out-of-state business operation. - S corporations filing on a fiscal-year basis must enter the tax year's beginning and ending dates. - A composite return must be filed on Schedule Composite. - Enclose Schedule E-Apportionment of Income, if applicable. - Enclose copies of the first five pages of the U.S. Income Tax Return for an S Corporation, Form 1120S and Schedule M-3. - If the corporation's name has changed, check the appropriate box at the top of the return.
+- Complete the S corporation's identification section. - List the two-digit code of the Indiana county; enter "00" (two zeroes) in the county box to indicate an out-of-state business operation. - S corporations filing on a fiscal-year basis must enter the tax year's beginning and ending dates. - Enclose Schedule PTET if you are electing or reporting PTET. - A composite return must be filed on Schedule Composite. - Enclose Schedule E-Apportionment of Income, if applicable. - Enclose copies of the first five pages of the U.S. Income Tax Return for an S Corporation, Form 1120S and Schedule M-3. - If the corporation's name has changed, check the appropriate box at the top of the return.
 Enclose with the return copies of the amended Articles of Incorporation filed with the Indiana Secretary of State.